mashumafi/nylon/README.md

 #### BatchIter

-Call the provided function on each item in `iterator` in chunks based on `batch_size`
+Call the provided function on each item in `iterator` in chunks based on `batch_size`.

 ```gdscript
 # Update 2 nodes per frame